benhoyt/merovius.github.io/jekyll/_posts/2018-10-10-using-roughtime-as-a-cryptographic-notary.markdown

 but only the hash.
 This can be remediated though.
 If we run a regular roughtime request, the resulting response is unpredictable (to us) and signs the current time.
-Thus, if we use a hash of that response as a prefix "salt" of the file itself, the resulting hash proofs that we knew the file *aftery* that chain ran.
+Thus, if we use a hash of that response as a prefix "salt" of the file itself, the resulting hash proofs that we knew the file *after* that chain ran.
 We can then use that hash as a nonce for another roughtime chain and get a proof that we had the file at a specific point (or rather, a small interval) in time.
 Furthermore, we can opt to use the file-hash not as the nonce itself, but